-Julia Wilson joined WEST as a Field Coordinator/Biologist in the Bloomington, Indiana office.
-She received her B.S. in Biological Science and B.A. in Science, Technology, and Society from Butler University.
-As an undergraduate, she conducted research into comparative oogenesis in island species of Drosophila using microscopy and cloning techniques, and co-authored and delivered a proposal before Indiana state government to adopt a Climate Action Plan.
-She then swapped out the lab for the field at the Smithsonian Tropical Research Institute in Panama, where she extensively mist-netted for bats, qualitatively identified over 17 neotropical bat species, and assisted a research project investigating behavior, learning, and memory in fringe-lipped bats.
-She pursued field research again in South Africa and assisted the Urban Caracal Project with tracking and trapping caracals.
+Julia Wilson joined WEST as a field coordinator/biologist in the Bloomington, Indiana office.
+Julia received a B.S. in Biological Science and a B.A. in Science, Technology, and Society from Butler University.
+As an undergraduate, she conducted research into comparative oogenesis in island species of Drosophila using microscopy and cloning techniques and co-authored and delivered a proposal before Indiana state government to adopt a Climate Action Plan.
+Julia then swapped out the lab for the field at the Smithsonian Tropical Research Institute in Panama, where she extensively mist-netted for bats, qualitatively identified over 17 neotropical bat species, and assisted a research project investigating behavior, learning, and memory in fringe-lipped bats.
+Julia pursued field research again in South Africa and assisted the Urban Caracal Project with tracking and trapping caracals.

-Once back in the States, she was hired by Butler University to continue oogenesis research and by CEC to mist-net for bats in the summer.
-She then joined the Indiana DNR and managed the statewide barn owl conservation program.
-In this role, she analyzed barn owl spatial ecology using ArcGIS, authored the state report on barn owl population trends, coordinated volunteer-assisted owl box installations, and created/managed databases.
-In addition, Julia captured and banded loggerhead shrikes, other passerines, raptors, and conducted numerous bat hibernacula and avian surveys to aid long-term monitoring efforts.
-Julia joined WEST in May 2018 for bat mist-netting, and can identify 29 species of North American bats.
-Her additional duties include conducting habitat assessments/mapping, aerial raptor nest surveys, writing reports and study plans, supervising and conducting avian surveys, and serving as the raptor nest survey coordinator for the Bloomington Office.
+Once back in the States, Julia was hired by Butler University to continue oogenesis research and CEC to mist-net for bats in the summer.
+She then joined the Indiana Department of Natural Resources and managed the statewide barn owl conservation program.
+In this role, Julia analyzed barn owl spatial ecology using ArcGIS, authored the state report on barn owl population trends, coordinated volunteer-assisted owl box installations, and created/managed databases.
+In addition, she captured and banded loggerhead shrikes, other passerines, and raptors and conducted numerous bat hibernacula and avian surveys to aid long-term monitoring efforts.
+Julia joined WEST in May 2018 for bat mist-netting and can identify 29 species of North American bats.
+Her additional duties include conducting habitat assessments/mapping, aerial raptor nest surveys, writing reports and study plans, supervising and conducting avian surveys, and serving as the raptor nest survey coordinator for the Bloomington office.